prilcool/Gps-location-tracker-client/README.md

 ## Data Return format example
-From the data that is stored you can simply query the database and return it in any way you like example :
+From the data that is stored you can simply query the database and return information in numerous formats basically any way you like.

-Note:right now we are using a temporary db coz we dont actually have a dedicated server but heres the expected return format of the data in json.
+## For example :

 `{\"uid\":\"177efaedx007x\",\"lat\":\"178.100256\",\"lon\":\"-19.096252\",\"time\":\"22-03-2019 13:16:49\"}`

+### Note:
+right now we are using a temporary database.

 # Syncing the data to your own server :
 If you would like to have the data sync to your own server